 Make sure that the evidence you use to decide your answer covers the whole statement or question, not just one or two key words

-Transfer your answers to the answer sheet (Paper Based test) in sections rather than waiting until the end of the test, in case you run out of time.
+Transfer your answers to the answer sheet (IELTS on paper test) in sections rather than waiting until the end of the test, in case you run out of time.

 Look out for the distractors (the incorrect choices) in the questions as they will be mentioned at least somewhere in the article